Quantum bounds and device-independent security with rank-one qubit measurements: Randomness estimation

 \subsection{Randomness for extremal POVMs}

-Extremality of the POVM generating the correlations is equivalent to the invertibility of equations \eqref{eq:PitoB} (see Sec.\ 3 in \cite{D'Ariano_2005}), namely to the possibility of rewriting every $\Pi_b$ in terms of $\openone$ and $M_j$.
+Extremality of the POVM generating the correlations is equivalent to the invertibility of equations \eqref{eq:PitoB} (see Appendix \ref{appendix:lin_ind}), namely to the possibility of rewriting every $\Pi_b$ in terms of $\openone$ and $M_j$.
 Then, if the relations in \eqref{eq:PitoB} are invertible, we can conclude that, for each outcome $b$

 and all Bob's and Eve's outcomes are uncorrelated.
 We note that, from \eqref{eq:fact_Pi_E}, when extremal POVMs are considered, the saturation $\expval{\mathcal{S}}=1$ implies that the correlations between Alice's measurements and Bob's POVM are extremal in the quantum set, meaning they cannot be reproduced as a convex sum of other correlations in the set \cite{Franz2011} (see Fig.\ \ref{fig:Q_extremal}).
 Indeed, the saturation allows us to deduce all the correlations between Alice and Bob: By replacing $E_e = \openone_E$ and leveraging the invertibility discussed earlier, we can compute the marginals $\expval{\Pi_b}$ from \eqref{eq:sep_cond} and the correlations with Alice through \eqref{eq:Tsirelson_saturated}.
 This proves that the correlations satisfying $\expval{\mathcal{S}}=1$ are unique and therefore extremal.